 ThinkTank

-In the ThinkTank, regional companies meet regularly to exchange ideas in cooperation with the Hannover Region Economic Development Agency.
+Regional companies meet regularly at ThinkTank for an inspiring exchange in cooperation with the Hannover Region Economic Development Agency.

-The cooperation in the Think Tank creates space for exchange for organizations that are committed to diversity.
-At the same time, the Think Tank can provide input to the Economic Development Agency on desired support measures to be offered within the Hannover Region in order to further strengthen diversity.
-The Think Tank is made up of researchers, companies and start-ups from the Hannover Region and exchanges ideas in regular meetings.
-The meetings take place on a quarterly basis.
+The collaboration in the Think Tank creates a space for exchange for organizations committed to diversity.
+At the same time, the Think Tank can provide the Economic Development Agency with input on desired support measures to be offered within the Hannover region in order to further strengthen diversity.
+The Think Tank is composed of researchers, companies, and start-ups from the Hannover region and exchanges ideas in regular meetings.
+The meetings take place quarterly.

-Please contact us if you are interested in participating!
+Please get in touch if you are interested in participating!

 Annelies Bruhne

-"The church and diversity: in terms of its self-image and message, there is hardly anyone who advocates diversity as unconditionally as the church.
-As an organization, however, we have the same weaknesses as others.
-We only reach all milieus to a limited extent, PoC are rare among us as employees, and not everything shines in the other dimensions either.
-I want to do my part to ensure that the church itself lives what we want for society and I am happy to benefit from others and their experiences here in the network."
+"Church and diversity: In its self-image and message, there is hardly anyone who advocates diversity as unconditionally as the church.
+But as an organization, we have the same weaknesses as others.
+We only reach all milieus to a limited extent, people of color are rare among our employees, and not everything is perfect in other areas either.
+I want to do my part to ensure that the church itself lives up to what we want for society, and I am happy to benefit from others and their experiences here in the network."

-The following dimensions are particularly relevant in the work:
+The following dimensions are relevant to my work:

 Age, gender, social diversity

 "Society is diversity.
-Making this diversity visible is everyone's task.
-In the current transformation process in particular, it is immensely important that diversity is taken into account and that a particular focus is placed on equality and participation.
-If we want to shape a transformation process that does justice to our society in 2024, it will only work with diversity as a foundation."
+Making this diversity visible is everyone's responsibility.
+Especially in the current transformation process, it is immensely important to take diversity into account and, in particular, to focus on equality and participation.
+If we want to shape a transformation process that does justice to our society in 2024, it will only work with diversity as its foundation."

-The following dimensions are particularly relevant in the work:
+The following dimensions are relevant to my work:

 Gender & equality, participation, social background